williamnguyen-activecyber/okta.github.io/_source/_authentication-guide/implementing-authentication/implicit.md

 - Your application extracts the tokens from the URI
 - Your application can now use these tokens to perform actions on behalf of the user with a resource server (for example an API)

-For more information on the implicit flow, including why to use it, see (jakub.todo).
+For more information on the implicit flow, including why to use it, see [our OAuth 2.0 overview](/authentication-guide/auth-overview/#implicit-flow).

 ### 1. Setting up your Application